seanyap/sudoku-game/README.md

 ### Goals

-* Reinforce object oriented programming skills by building a game
+* Develop my programming skills by building a game using object-oriented principles
+* Since this is an educational project, rather than a production app, I have decided to include additional comments to document my thought process and decisions made while building this app

 ### Steps